 I remembered reading of Jon mentioning this band in an interview, so that was all the motivation that I needed to take this

 home.
 Though one complaint can be made, as the drummer saw fit to include three photos of himself on the inside of the insert,

 all in the same exact pose, yet leaving his band mates out.
 This is countered by the great line, found in the liner notes:

 "The Black bestraffar Gud genom Satans eviga kraft."

-bleak and obscure aura.
+a bleak and obscure aura.
 Distant, tormented screams are drowned out by demonic howling.
-There is truly an uneasy feeling about
+There is truly an uneasy feeling